 Note: CLIM is provided primarily to support legacy applications.
 Users requiring native look and feel in their applications should consider as an alternative the CAPI.
-CAPI is a lightweight, efficient abstract widget set that maps closely onto Motif, Microsoft Windows, and Mac OS X/Cocoa.
+CAPI is a lightweight, efficient abstract widget set that maps closely onto GTK+, Microsoft Windows, Mac OS X/Cocoa and Motif.
 For more details see the CAPI page.

 - Adaptive interface gadgets.

 - A rich graphics substrate that provides: